AR22 FRT Build Guide 2026: .22LR Forced Reset Done Right header image

 Can you put a forced reset trigger on a .22LR?

 Yes, but it is the most sensitive forced reset platform there is.
 A dedicated .22LR AR upper runs a low-impulse straight-blowback bolt, so the forced reset timing window is narrow: too much trigger pressure short-strokes the bolt and gives you a dead trigger, too little and the string of fire breaks.
-It works best on a dedicated .22LR upper (the CMMG Banshee .22LR upper, around $640) paired with a selector-style forced reset device on a standard full-profile mil-spec trigger, plus consistent high-velocity ammo.
+It works best on a dedicated .22LR upper (the CMMG Banshee .22LR upper, around $640) paired with a selector-style forced reset device on a standard full-profile mil-spec trigger, a device-specific BoreBuddy trip kit on the bolt (required on a .22 blowback bolt, which has no centerfire trip surface), plus consistent high-velocity ammo.

 What is the best forced reset trigger for a .22?

 Selector-style devices like the Atrius Forced Reset Selector ($199) or the Mars AR FRT Super Safety ($139) are the easier path on .22 because they reuse your hammer, disconnector, and springs and swap the selector.
 Both run on a full-profile mil-spec trigger, not a relief-cut competition trigger like the LaRue MBT-2S, which they are not compatible with.
-Expect a minor fitment step for cam clearance: the Atrius needs a small amount of material removed from the trigger tail (or a Geissele super-safety-cut trigger that already has the relief), while the Mars kit ships its own Super Safety compatible trigger.
+Expect a minor fitment step for cam clearance: the selector cams off the trigger tail, so you either remove a small amount of material from the tail yourself or run a Geissele super-safety-cut trigger that already has the relief.
 Among full cassettes, the Rare Breed FRT-15L3 ($450) runs on .22 with precise tuning.
-The cheapest functional entry is the Hoffman Trigger Kicker ($43), a disconnector swap, though it does not ship to 13 jurisdictions.
+The cheapest device is the Hoffman Trigger Kicker ($43), a disconnector swap, though it does not ship to about a dozen restricted states (verify Washington and your own state).
+Whichever device you choose, a dedicated .22 blowback bolt also needs its matching BoreBuddy trip kit ($72.99-$73.99) to present the trip surface, so budget that on top of the device price.
 None of these are plug-and-play on rimfire; all need tuning.

 Do I need a special buffer for a .22LR FRT build?

 No, and this trips up a lot of builders.
 On a dedicated .22LR upper the bolt is self-contained straight blowback that reciprocates inside the upper and never enters the buffer tube, so the lower's buffer weight and recoil spring do not affect forced reset timing the way they do on a centerfire AR.
 Heavy FRT buffers like the ODIN H-FRT are built for centerfire carriers and do nothing for a dedicated .22 upper.
-The .22-specific part that matters is the small internal bolt buffer that cushions the carrier at the end of travel.
+The .22-specific parts that matter are the small internal bolt buffer that cushions the carrier at the end of travel, and a rimfire pressure plug or buffer-tube delete plug behind the bolt group, which deadens the steel-on-steel bolt bounce that disturbs reset timing when the bolt slams back into battery.

 Why does my .22 FRT short-stroke or give a dead trigger?

-A dead trigger on a .22 forced reset build almost always means too much trigger pressure.
-Rimfire ammo produces very little cycling energy, so leaning on the trigger slows the bolt enough to short-stroke it, and the trigger never resets.
-Back off the pressure, switch to consistent high-velocity ammo like CCI Mini-Mag, confirm the bolt is clean, and on a cassette build verify the .22 bolt's trip surface is engaging.
+Check trip geometry first, then trigger pressure.
+A one-size-fits-all trip bar often leaves a small amount of dead space before it engages the safety lever, so the reset lands too late in the bolt's short, fast stroke; adjust or fit the trip so its engagement surface ends exactly where your trigger resets.
+With the geometry dialed, a dead trigger usually means too much trigger pressure: rimfire ammo produces very little cycling energy, so leaning on the trigger slows the bolt enough to short-stroke it.
+Back off the pressure, feed consistent ammo matched to your barrel length (CCI Mini-Mag on a 4.5-inch upper), confirm the bolt is clean, and verify the trip surface is engaging.
 If the string of fire keeps breaking instead, you are using too little pressure.

 Are forced reset triggers legal?

 Federally, eligible forced reset triggers are not classified as machine guns following the May 2025 DOJ settlement involving Rare Breed, but the legal landscape is active: Rare Breed is pursuing patent litigation against competing makers, which has affected availability of some products.
 State law varies, and several states restrict or ban these devices.
-Hoffman, for example, does not ship the Trigger Kicker to 13 jurisdictions (CA, CT, DC, DE, HI, IL, MA, MD, NJ, NY, OR, RI, WA).
+Hoffman, for example, does not ship the Trigger Kicker to about a dozen restricted states (CA, CT, DC, DE, HI, IL, MA, MD, NJ, NY, OR, RI, and possibly Washington).
 Verify current federal, state, and local law before ordering; do not rely on a static list.

 Is a dedicated .22 upper or a conversion kit better for an FRT build?